firefox-devtools/profiler/CONTRIBUTING.md

 # Contributing to perf.html

 First off, thanks for taking the time to contribute to Mozilla and perf.html!
 Beyond making the web a faster and smoother experience for Firefox users and the entire open web, we want to build a community of contributors around performance.
 This guide is an introduction to joining our community.
 We would love to have you.
-As a first step to contributing we encourage you to check our our [Code of Conduct](./CODE_OF_CONDUCT.md) to see how we're building an open and inclusive community.
+As a first step to contributing we encourage you to check out our [Code of Conduct](./CODE_OF_CONDUCT.md) to see how we're building an open and inclusive community.

 ## Who we are